HMO Licence Fire Risk Assessment Requirements by Council

 A guide to how major UK councils approach fire risk assessment requirements for mandatory, additional, and selective HMO licensing — and what documents they accept.

-Note: Council requirements change.
-Always check your local authority's current HMO licensing guidance before submitting an application.
+Start Your AssessmentImportant: council requirements change.
+Always check your local authority's current HMO licensing guidance before submitting an application — don't rely on what a fellow landlord told you a year ago.

 All councils operate within the same statutory framework.
-Mandatory HMO licensing applies to properties occupied by five or more people forming two or more households, with shared facilities, over three or more storeys.
-Many councils have also introduced additional and selective licensing schemes that extend these requirements to smaller properties.
+Mandatory HMO licensing (under the Housing Act 2004) applies to properties with five or more people from two or more households sharing facilities across three or more storeys.
+But many councils have introduced additional and selective licensing schemes that pull smaller properties into scope too — so don't assume you're exempt just because your HMO is smaller.

-Under the Housing Act 2004 and the Housing Health and Safety Rating System (HHSRS), councils must satisfy themselves that an HMO is safe before granting a licence.
-A written fire risk assessment — aligned with the RRO 2005 and typically BS 9792:2025 — is the standard way of demonstrating fire safety compliance.
+Under the Housing Act 2004 and the Housing Health and Safety Rating System (HHSRS), a council has to be satisfied your HMO is safe before it hands over a licence.
+A written fire risk assessment — aligned with the RRO 2005 and ideally reflecting BS 9792:2025 — is the standard way of demonstrating that.

-Regardless of the specific council, a compliant HMO fire risk assessment submitted for licensing purposes will generally need to include:
+The format varies, but a compliant fire risk assessment submitted for HMO licensing purposes will generally need to include:

 - The date of assessment and the name and contact details of the assessor

-- A description of the property: address, number of floors, number of rooms, and current occupancy
+- A description of the property: address, number of floors, number of rooms, current occupancy

-- An identification of fire hazards found in the property
+- A record of the fire hazards identified in the property

-- An identification of people at risk and any vulnerability considerations
+- Identification of who is at risk and any vulnerability factors you found

-- An evaluation of the existing fire precautions — detection systems, escape routes, fire doors, extinguishers
+- An evaluation of the existing fire precautions — detection systems, escape routes, fire doors, fire-fighting equipment

-- A risk rating (low, medium, high) for the property overall and for specific hazards
+- A risk rating (low, medium, or high) for the property and for specific hazards

-- A prioritised action plan listing deficiencies and remediation steps
+- A prioritised action plan listing what needs fixing and by when

-- A signed declaration by the responsible person confirming they have read and understood the findings
+- A signed declaration from the responsible person confirming they've read and understood the findings

 London

 London has the highest concentration of HMOs in England, and licensing requirements vary significantly between boroughs.
-Many London boroughs operate additional licensing schemes that extend mandatory licensing requirements to smaller properties.
+Most London boroughs run additional licensing schemes that extend mandatory requirements to smaller properties — if you're in London, assume you need a licence unless you've specifically confirmed otherwise.

-Most London boroughs expect a written FRA produced by a “competent person” aligned with BS 9792:2025 and the RRO 2005.
-Some boroughs — including Tower Hamlets and Newham — have historically been more prescriptive about assessor qualifications.
-Landlords in London should check their specific borough's licensing conditions.
+Most boroughs expect a written FRA from a "competent person" aligned with BS 9792:2025 and the RRO 2005.
+Some — Tower Hamlets and Newham have historically been more prescriptive here — have stricter requirements around assessor qualifications.
+Check your specific borough's licensing conditions before you submit.

 Manchester

-Manchester City Council operates both mandatory and additional HMO licensing schemes.
-The council's licensing guidance specifies that a fire risk assessment must be provided with the licence application and must cover the common areas of the property.
-Manchester generally accepts self-conducted assessments from competent landlords, provided the document is comprehensive and property-specific.
+Manchester City Council runs both mandatory and additional HMO licensing schemes.
+Their licensing guidance requires a fire risk assessment with every application, covering the common areas of the property.
+Manchester generally accepts self-conducted assessments from competent landlords, provided the document is comprehensive and property-specific — not a cut-and-paste job.

 Birmingham

-Birmingham City Council is one of the largest HMO licensing authorities in England.
-The council operates a mandatory licensing scheme and has historically run additional licensing schemes in high-density areas.
-Birmingham's licensing conditions require a written FRA that addresses the standard five-step methodology.
-The council's inspectors carry out HHSRS assessments alongside licensing inspections and will check that fire precautions are consistent with the FRA findings.
+Birmingham is one of the largest HMO licensing authorities in England.
+The council runs mandatory licensing and has operated additional licensing schemes in high-density areas.
+Birmingham's licensing conditions require a written FRA following the standard five-step methodology.
+Their inspectors carry out HHSRS assessments alongside licensing inspections and will check that your actual fire precautions match what the FRA says.

 Leeds

-Leeds City Council operates mandatory HMO licensing and has run selective licensing schemes in several areas of the city.
-Leeds expects a written FRA produced in accordance with the RRO 2005.
-The council provides guidance for landlords on its website covering the minimum fire safety standards expected for licensed HMOs, including requirements for interlinked alarms, fire doors, and means of escape.
+Leeds City Council runs mandatory HMO licensing and selective licensing schemes in several parts of the city.
+Leeds expects a written FRA produced in line with the RRO 2005.
+The council publishes guidance on minimum fire safety standards for licensed HMOs — covering interlinked alarms, fire doors, and means of escape — so it's worth reading that before you carry out or commission your assessment.

 Bristol